Hira243/executive_sales_analysis_excel/README.md

 - Include trendline charts for day-wise progress.
 - Add charts for regional performance comparison.

----

 Author

 Hira Saleem
 Aspiring Data Analyst | Excel | SQL | Power BI | Python

----

-License

-This project is open source and free to use for learning and portfolio purposes.